William Rolls: Malta

 In late June Rolls was posted to RAF Debden in preparation for a posting to Malta, where he was to join part of the island's aerial defences.
 He was involved in testing whether a Spitfire could be flown off the deck of an aircraft carrier, HMS Furious; his suggestion of fitting a hydromatic propeller proved crucial to the aircraft's ability to achieve the feat.
 Furious subsequently carried a load of Spitfires and pilots, Rolls among them, for reinforcement of Malta's fighter squadrons, sailing from Greenock in Scotland in late July, bound for Gibraltar.
 The aircraft carrier departed Gibraltar on 10 August and the following day, Rolls led a flight of seven Spitfires off the deck of the aircraft carrier and onto Malta.
 He was posted to No. 126 Squadron and was soon in action; on 13 August while patrolling over a shipping convoy during Operation Pedestal, he was credited with destroying a Junkers Ju 88 medium bomber that was attacking the oil tanker SS Ohio.
 However, aviation historians Christopher Shores and Clive Williams note that this may be a half share, as it is possible that the commander of the squadron, Squadron Leader Bryan Wicks, inflicted damage on the Ju 88 as well.
 Later in the month, Roll was made a flight commander in the squadron.

 On 19 September, Rolls and his wingman flew to the Sicilian coast, seeking out E-boats.
 Approaching Syracuse, he saw the wake of what he assumed was an E-boat but as he flew closer to attack, he realised it was a Dornier Do 24 flying boat that had just taken off.
 He promptly engaged and destroyed it.
 The Axis powers stepped up their aerial offensive against Malta in October, with a number of Luftwaffe units transferred to Sicily and North Africa for this purpose.
 Rolls, promoted to flying officer at the start of the month, was one of several pilots scrambled in the afternoon of 11 October to deal with an incoming raid mounted by 16 Ju 88s that were escorted by over 40 fighters of the Regia Aeronautica (Italian Air Force).
-He destroyed one Reggiane Re.2001 and damaged another but was attacked in turn; despite his engine being struck by bullets, he safely returned to the squadron's base at Luqa.
+He destroyed one Reggiane Re.2001 fighter and damaged another but was attacked in turn; despite his engine being struck by bullets, he safely returned to the squadron's base at Luqa.
 He shot down a Ju 88 early the next morning over Grand Harbour but in the same engagement, the squadron's commander, Wicks, was killed.
-Later in the morning, on a second scramble, he engaged two Macchi C.202s near Gozo; he saw one blow up midair and gained hits on the other.
+Later in the morning, on a second scramble, he engaged two Macchi C.202 fighters near Gozo; he saw one blow up midair and gained hits on the other.
 The latter was claimed as probably destroyed but he was subsequently credited with the confirmed destruction of both aircraft as two C.202s were seen to have gone down in the sea.